Sleep Related Was this post helpful? Let us know if you liked the post. That’s the only way we can improve. Yes 2 No 1 ShareShareTweetPinShare0 Shares

 You can purchase the setup, but you will require the help of a professional physiotherapist to administer the therapy.
-You may even be able to rent one, over-the-counter, with one prescription from your doc.
+You may even be able to rent one, over-the-counter, with one prescription from your physician.
 People have reported finding medical coverage for PCD, especially if they cannot tolerate daily RLS medication.

 An ergonomic foot wrap can help exert pressure on specific points at the bottom of your feet.
 It works on the same principle as putting weight on your feet to relieve your symptoms.
 A foot wrap helps in sending pressure to your brain.
 That stimulates the neuro-muscular cortexes in your mind to send relaxation signals to your legs.
 It is a straightforward bi-directional mechanism that the foot wraps leverage to provide relief.

 A recent study on about 30 people showed that those who used a foot wrap for about two months enjoyed lesser intense symptoms than the control group.
 One can set you back by a couple of hundred dollars.
 However, those who suffer from RLS know that it is a small price to pay for the peace of the night.
 Before you head out to order one, know that foot wraps require a prescription and regular health insurance might not cover it.